-To comparing the effective potentials \( V(r) \) for the two scenarios we have plotted Fig.~\ref{f6}.
-The main differences appear in the near-horizon region, specifically within the interval \( 2M < r < 3M \), while for \( r > 3M \), the two potentials converge and the discrepancy becomes negligible.
-As it shown, the difference in the potential profiles diminishes for small values of \( \zeta \) and \( \theta \), indicating that the deviation is governed by the strength of the coupling and the NC parameter.
-Therefore, the difference between these two models is visible in regions close to the horizon and for special range of parameters.
+To compare the effective potentials \( V(r) \) for the two scenarios, we present Fig.~(\ref{f5}).
+The main differences appear in the near-horizon region, specifically within the interval \( 2M < r < 3M \), while for \( r > 3M \) the two potentials converge and the discrepancy becomes negligible.
+As shown in the figure, the difference in the potential profiles diminishes for small values of \( \zeta \) and \( \theta \), indicating that the deviation is governed by the strength of the coupling and the NC parameter.
+Thus, the distinction between the two models is most visible in regions close to the horizon and for specific ranges of the parameters.